 And this is exactly what they did.

 This means there is no central authority and no key point of failure.
-Decisions are made based on voting and Robert and Geoff are now have gone on to build other apps that sit on top Compound.
+Decisions are made based on voting and Robert and Geoff are focusing their attention on other apps that sit on top of Compound.

-From the beginning their vision was for Compound to be an enabler and tool for other developers to build innovative financial products in the DeFi space.
-Kind of like a money lego block.
+From the beginning, their vision was for Compound Finance to be an enabler and tool for other developers to build innovative financial products in the DeFi space.
+Kind of like a money Lego block.

 Both centralized and decentralized apps currently use it.
 While you can still use it as an individual it is mostly developers who use it to build apps upon.

-All the Compound parameters: collateral factor, base rate, slope, kink etc. are all fine-tuned by decentralized governance.
+All the Compound crypto parameters: collateral factor, base rate, slope, kink, etc. are all fine-tuned by decentralized governance.

 The governance token used on Compound is called COMP.